denoland/docs/runtime/manual/tools/documentation_generator.md

 type-checking in your projects.
 If any problems are found, the program exits with non-zero exit code and the output is reported to the standard error.

+Note: If you have an internal type, method, property, or constructor that is internal to the project, marking these with the jsdoc tag `@internal` will suppress linting errors on that type.

 ### Non-exported type referenced in exported type lint

 The `--lint` flag will error when you use a non-exported type in an exported